Are you interested in upping your investments? Perhaps you’re a beginner Muslim investor looking to diversify your portfolio with some wise assets.

 Therefore, in addition to maximizing your returns, you will need to ensure that the nature of your investments is socially responsible.
 Investing in industries even associated with not Shariah-compliant practices, such as pornography or alcohol, can be detrimental to your religious tradition.

 The good news is that halal investment options are growing every day in Australia!
 There are trading, insurance, and stock market options – all of which are halal.

 The shariah law asks its followers to protect five critical areas of life.
 These are religion, family, intellect, property, and life.
 Halal investing must respect these tenets to live a socially responsible life.

 Thus, the three golden rules of halal investing are:

 Transactions must not involve riba: The concept of interest is strictly forbidden within Sharia.
 Therefore, we suggest avoiding investments where you could potentially accrue interest.
 Some kinds of loans, interests, and bonds must be avoided.

-Transactions must not be haram: Shariah laws prohibit investing in any industries or haram areas, even by association.
+Transactions must be Shariah-compliant: Shariah laws prohibit investing in any industries or non-Shariah-compliant areas, even by association.
 Some of these areas include: